jsdoc/jsdoc.github.io/content/en/about-configuring-jsdoc.md

 ## Specifying recursion depth

 The `recurseDepth` option controls how many levels deep JSDoc will recursively search for source files and tutorials.
+This option is available in JSDoc 3.5.0 and later.
 This option is used only if you also specify the [`-r` command-line flag][about-commandline], which tells JSDoc to recursively search for input files.

 {% example %}